Ayesha-Jan/electric-vehicles/README.md

-# 🚗⚡ EV vs Clean Electricity
+# 🚗⚡ Electric vehicle Adoption vs Clean Electricity

 ## Description
 This project explores the relationship between **electric vehicle (EV) adoption** (measured by cars sold annually) and the **cleanliness of national electricity systems** (measured as share of electricity from low-carbon sources).